haade-administrator/haade.fr/_posts/en/2023-02-08-jeedom-luna-screening.md

 - Box of good quality
 - equipped by default with wifi, Zigbee and Z-wave chips
 - equipped with a backup battery
-- integrates a micro Sim as well as an sdcard
+- integrates a nano Sim as well as an sdcard
 - possibility of an internal nvme ssd extension
 - support 5Ghz wifi